vislower/GrepTool/README.md

 # GrepTool
-Very simplified implementation of the Unix grep command in java
+A very simplified implementation of the Unix `grep` command in java based on https://exercism.org/tracks/java/exercises/grep